AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 5. Click **OK**.

-6. Review the Certification Authority and make sure a certificate was issued for your host.
+6. Review the Certification Authority and verify a certificate was issued for your host.
 !["Issued certificates"](https://raw.githubusercontent.com/demisto/content-docs/e017a13b2b37d1107c6cce33cb788163f716230a/docs/doc_imgs/reference/PowershellRemoting/29-cert.JPG "Issued certificates")

 7. On the host on which you want to configure WinRM with HTTPS, open a command prompt as an administrator and type **winrm quickconfig -transport:https**.